The best way to pay off a personal loan: Our tips

 Is now a good time to refinance a personal loan?

-The Federal Reserve has raised rates multiple times throughout the last two years with the aim of cooling off the inflated economy.
-As of April 2024, the current average personal loan rate is at an all-time high of 12.22 percent.
+The Federal Reserve has repeatedly raised rates throughout the last two years to cool the inflated economy.
+Despite a lack of rate hikes in 2024, as of October 2024, the current average personal loan rate is at an all-time high of 12.43 percent.

-Due to the high-rate environment, now is likely not the best time for most borrowers to refinance.
-However, if the interest rates on your existing loans are high and you prequalify for a lower rate, then it may be worth it.
+The Federal Reserve opted to drop its target rate in September, but this relatively small move is unlikely to improve personal loan rates significantly in the near term.
+Due to the high-rate environment, borrowers who got a good rate on their existing loans are unlikely to find better rates now.
+However, if the interest rates on your existing loans are high and you prequalify for a lower rate, it may be worth it.

-If you don’t qualify for the traditional management methods or don’t wish to undergo the borrowing process again, there are other ways to save money on your personal loan overall.
+If you don’t qualify for the traditional management methods or don’t wish to repeat the borrowing process, there are other ways to save money on your personal loan overall.

 There are multiple ways to manage a personal loan well and save money along the way.
 Remember that no amount is too small — any extra amount you can put toward your monthly payments will be beneficial.
 Consider all of your options throughout the entirety of your loan.

 You may not be able to consolidate or refinance right now and score a lower rate, but that doesn’t mean the method won’t make sense in the future.
-As your financial and credit health evolve, so do your repayment methods.
-That being said, keep your options in mind until the day you pay the balance off to optimize your money-saving potential.
+As your financial and credit health evolves, so do your repayment methods.
+Keep your options in mind until the day you pay the balance off for good.